Get Approved for up to $35,000 in 3 minutes

 Written by Jessica Steer

-If you are an active investor then you are probably aware of dividends and how they affect your taxes.
-Basically dividends are the earnings that are given to shareholders.
-The amount of the dividends are determined by the board of directors of the company.
-If there are any profits for shareholders, they are distributed quarterly.
-The dividend you receive is based on how many shares you hold as well as the company's revenue.
-When you receive your dividends they can be given in the form of cash or as additional stock.
-If you receive dividends as cash then you will be required to pay taxes on that money.
+If you are an active investor, then you are probably aware of dividends and how they affect your taxes.
+Basically, dividends are the earnings that are given to shareholders.
+The amount of the dividends is determined by the board of directors of the company.
+If shareholders make any profits, they are distributed quarterly.
+The dividend you receive is based on how many shares you hold, as well as the company's revenue.
+When you receive your dividends, they can be given in the form of cash or additional stock.
+If you receive taxable dividends paid in cash, then you will be required to pay taxes on that money.

 Table of Contents

-In short, yes they are.
+In short, yes, they are.
 Most dividends in Canada are taxable dividends.
-Because dividend income is already taxed by the corporation before it is given to shareholders, the tax rate on it’s lower than that of other income such as employment income, active business income or interest income but not lower than capital gains.
-That being said, the tax rate that you are charged on dividends depends on where the dividend is considered to be eligible or non-eligible.
+Because dividend income is already taxed by the corporation before it is given to shareholders, the tax rate on it is lower than that of other income, such as employment income, active business income or interest income, but not lower than capital gains.
+That being said, the tax rate that you are charged on Canadian dividends depends on where the dividend is considered to be eligible or non-eligible.
 If the dividend is foreign, then the tax rate will vary even more.
 It’s important to know the average tax rate so you can calculate tax on any dividends, leaving you prepared when it comes time to file your income tax return.

 Eligible Dividends

-The definition of an eligible dividend is a taxable dividend that is paid by a Canadian corporation to an individual that is also Canadian that the corporation designated as eligible under section 89(14) of the income tax act.
+The definition of an eligible dividend is a taxable dividend that is paid by a Canadian corporation to an individual who is also Canadian, and the corporation is designated as eligible under section 89(14) of the Income Tax Act.
 The majority of these types of dividends come from public corporations that don’t receive the small business deduction or corporations with a net income over the $500,000 small business deduction.
-Keep in mind though, that in order to receive the federal dividend tax credit to lower the tax rate, the dividend has to come from Canadian corporations and be paid to Canadian individuals, along with meeting the tax criteria.
+Keep in mind, though, that in order to receive the federal dividend tax credit to lower the tax rate, the dividend has to come from Canadian corporations and be paid to Canadian individuals, along with meeting the tax criteria.

-Since these corporations earn more income, they are taxed at a higher rate.
+Since these corporations earn more income, they are income taxed at a higher rate for the tax year.
 When it comes to claiming eligible dividends, they are “grossed up” by the amount of 38% in order to reflect the corporate income that was earned.
-This new grossed up amount is then given an enhanced dividend tax credit.
+This new grossed-up amount also referred to as a dividend gross-up, is then given an enhanced dividend tax credit.
 This is to account for the extra tax the corporation already paid.
 This is why eligible taxes are essentially taxed at a lower rate for Canadian individuals who receive them.
 The federal dividend tax rate on eligible dividends is 15.0198%.

 Non-Eligible Dividends

 These types of dividends are also known as regular dividends.
-These types of dividends generally come from private corporations that pay a lower tax rate.
+Such dividends generally come from private corporations that pay a lower tax rate.
 It is possible, though, for companies to have eligible and non-eligible dividends if they pay a lower tax rate on a portion of the income.
-Just like eligible dividends, non-eligible dividends are “grossed up” at a rate of 15% to reflect the pre-tax income and then you are provided with a lower dividend tax credit.
+Just like eligible dividends, non-eligible dividends are “grossed up” at a rate of 15% to reflect the pre-tax income, and then you are provided with a lower dividend tax credit.
 The Federal tax rate of non-eligible dividends is 9.0301%.
-The non eligible dividend must come from a Canadian controlled private corporation or any other Canadian company in order to be eligible for the tax credits.
+The non-eligible dividend must come from a Canadian-controlled private corporation or any other Canadian company in order to be eligible for the tax credits.

 Foreign Dividends